Dessert-Labs/claf/docs/tailwind/README.md

 };
 ```

-This ensures that you maintain the Degen Design System's tokens while adding your own customizations.
+This ensures that you maintain the Clafoutis Design System's tokens while adding your own customizations.

 ---